temporalio/documentation/blog/2021-04-30-descript-case-study.md

 ## Working with Temporal

 Descript has found Temporal’s Slack very helpful.
-It can be difficult to adopt a core infrastructure technology like Temporal so early without help from the community and Temporal's core developers.
+It can be difficult to adopt a core infrastructure technology like Temporal without help from the community and Temporal's core developers.
 It has also helped make the case internally to see other well regarded engineering teams ask similar questions and adopt alongside Descript.

 > "The Temporal Community is great, the company is so helpful!
 Temporal is a complex piece of software and there are a lot of corner cases, so it is nice that the people who create Temporal are easy to reach to help us with our issues."